Hueman RPO Blog

 Written by Sarah Palmer | Jun 21, 2021

-The COVID-19 pandemic significantly changed the processes companies use to recruit candidates.
-One of the biggest takeaways from the COVID-19 pandemic is that much of the hiring process can be performed virtually, which only reduces time to hire and puts more pressure on hiring managers.
-As a result, many recruiters will continue prioritizing virtual interviews as the first (or even only) step in the interviewing process.
+The COVID-19 pandemic significantly changed how companies recruit candidates.
+One of the biggest takeaways was the realization that much of the hiring process can be performed virtually — reducing time to hire while placing greater pressure on hiring managers to move quickly and decisively.
+As a result, many recruiters continue to prioritize virtual interviews as the first, and sometimes only, step in the interview process.

 Here are a few ways to build a solid digital recruitment marketing process: